 Athletic Greens was founded in 2010 with one product that went on to lead the industry: their green superfood powder.
 Nine years later they’re expanding their product line and their original greens product has been rebranded to Athletic Greens Ultimate Daily.

 In this article we wanted to give a rundown of their complete product line and give our thoughts on each of them.

 - Contains adaptogens

 This is what’s called a green superfood powder (see our list of the best greens powders), which a lot of people use to replace a multivitamin, and there are a few reasons why.
 One is that it’s made from powdered whole foods so most of the nutrients are naturally derived, but more importantly this doesn’t just contain micronutrients.

-Extraordinarily nutritious greens powder with quantified health benefits.
+Extraordinarily nutritious greens powder with many potential health benefits.
 Also one of the best-tasting greens powders on the market.
-Get 20 free travel packs with your order!

 Athletic Greens is full of other ingredients that might be good for your health.
 For example, there’s a wide range of adaptogens, which help the body manage the effects of stress — both stress from work and stress from work outs.
 The ones in Athletic Greens include rhodiola rosea and reishi mushrooms, which have been linked to everything from subjective wellbeing to better immunity, both things that stress can affect.

 Finally, there are also more than 7 billion probiotic bacteria in here.
 Those are intended to add to the trillions of bacteria you have living in your digestive tract, which not only help you to better absorb nutrients but may also improve immunity, reduce inflammation, and possibly contribute to mental health.(1)(2)(3)(4)(5)(6)(7)